Corporate governance

 Gazprom’s corporate governance structure

-Corporate governance at Gazprom is primarily exercised by the Company’s management and supervision bodies (the General Shareholders Meeting, the Board of Directors, the Management Committee, the Chairman of the Management Committee, and the Audit Commission) and the External Auditor.
+Corporate governance at Gazprom is primarily exercised by the Company's management and supervision bodies (the General Shareholders Meeting, the Board of Directors, the Management Committee, the Chairman of the Management Committee, and the Audit Commission) and the Auduting Firm.

-Gazprom’s Coordinating Committee for Shareholder and Investor Relations was established by the Company’s Order No. 292 dated November 17, 2008, with a view to maintain an open and constructive dialogue with the investment community.
+Gazprom's Coordinating Committee for Shareholder and Investor Relations was established in 2008 to provide for a comprehensive approach to and coordination of the activities carried out by the Company's structural units in terms of their interactions with shareholders and investors.
 The Coordinating Committee includes heads of structural units responsible for the development and implementation of the strategy for shareholder and investor relations.
-The Company’s engagement with the investment community is subject to the annual plans outlined by the Coordinating Committee.
+The Company's engagement with the investment community is subject to the annual plans outlined by the Coordinating Committee.

 Corporate governance principles